 Even today there are plenty of naysayers.
 I simply don’t get it.
 My only complaint is that it doesn’t have enough musical numbers.
 I counted only five — Irving Berlin’s Easter Parade (1948), Garland’s second musical of the year, has fourteen songs — so there are very long stretches with no music or dances.

 Garland, who was really a monument of talent, keeps the non-singing segments alive with a truly fantastic comedic performance.
 We all agree that she can sing, dance and do drama, but I feel she hasn’t gotten enough recognition for her funny bones — she’s simply hilarious!
 Anyhow, Garland performs the best number, “Mack the Black,” a real showstopper.
 It’s one of her finest moments on the silver screen.
 Garland also sings the beautiful romantic ballad “You Can Do No Wrong.”

-Kelly really stepped up his game with a series of dance numbers that varied in style, but are consistently amazing.
-I think he’s able to covey the idea that you can be both masculine and graceful.
-His “Niña” is just sublime; a smooth, but energetic dance routine.
-He also has a striking dreaming sequence — a Minnelli trademark — full of ballet and acrobatics.
-It’s also a musical number that suggests deep psychological ideas.
-But I think, “Be a Clown,” with the Nicholas Brothers, is still one of best things Kelly ever did.
-The song was later transformed into “Make ‘Em Laugh” (Singin’ in a Rain) (Porter, allegedly, didn’t mind the plagiarism).
+Kelly really stepped up his game with a series of amazing dance numbers (he and Robert Alton choreographed the dances).
+Kelly’s “Niña” is just sublime.
+There is also a striking dream sequence full of ballet and acrobatics.
+“Be a Clown,” with the Nicholas Brothers, is still one of the best things Kelly ever did.
+The song was later reworked into the iconic musical number “Make ‘Em Laugh” (from Singin’ in the Rain).

-I also liked how Walter Slezak plays the heavy as if he was in a serious drama — he’s a superb villain.
-Gladys Cooper (Now, Voyager and The Song of Bernadette) plays Garland’s silly, but well-intentioned aunt.
-The cast also includes George Zucco (The Mad Ghoul), Reginald Owen (Mrs. Miniver), and Lester Allen (The Dark Mirror).
+I also liked how Walter Slezak plays the heavy as if he was in a serious drama — he’s a superb antagonist.
+Gladys Cooper (The Song of Bernadette) is funny as Garland’s materialistic but well-intentioned aunt.
+The cast also includes Reginald Owen (Bedknobs and Broomsticks) as The Advocate and Lester Allen (The Dark Mirror) as Uncle Capucho.
+George Zucco (The Mad Ghoul) plays The Viceroy.

 Conclusions & Final Thoughts: